mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/Menu/Window/index.md

 *  **Assets:**

-Track your assets using the Asset Manager
+Track your assets using the Asset Manager.
+The Asset Manager can be added to the toolbar.

 ![MAMP](Assets.png)

-The Asset Manager ....

 ---

 *  **Scrap Pad:**

-    Use your scrap pad to ... scrap
+    Use your scrap pad to paste notes or code for later use.
+The Scrap Pad can be added to the toolbar.

 ![MAMP](ScrapPad.png)

-With the scrap pad ... you are scrappy

 *  **Summary:**

-    A summary of your setup
+    Summary provides a summary of your MAMP PRO setup, inlcluding all individual host settings.